colored-dye/colinux-64bit/README.md

 ## Some ideas

-1. Project management tool: CMake.
+1. Project management tool: Simple Makefiles.
+The Python scripts by Da-x seems somehow overwhelming for me.
-2. `bin/user-build.cfg' should specify absolute paths rather than relative paths.
-3.
+2. Screw 64 bits (for now).
+Manage to compile a 32-bit daemon (and  driver) that can actually run on Windows 11.

 ## Dependencies